CMOS + stochastic nanomagnets: heterogeneous computers for probabilistic inference and learning: Abstract

 \section{Abstract}

 Extending Moore's law by augmenting complementary-metal-oxide semiconductor (CMOS) transistors with emerging nanotechnologies (X) has become increasingly important.
-Accelerating Monte Carlo algorithms that rely on random sampling with such CMOS+X technologies could have significant impact on a large number of fields from probabilistic machine learning, optimization to quantum simulation.
-In this paper, we show the combination of stochastic magnetic tunnel junction (sMTJ)-based probabilistic bits (p-bits) with versatile Field Programmable Gate Arrays (FPGA) to design a CMOS + X (X = sMTJ) prototype.
-Our approach enables high-quality true randomness that is essential for Monte Carlo based probabilistic sampling and learning.
-Our heterogeneous computer successfully performs probabilistic inference and asynchronous Boltzmann learning, despite device-to-device variations in sMTJs.
-A comprehensive comparison using a CMOS predictive process design kit (PDK) reveals that compact sMTJ-based p-bits replace 10,000 transistors while dissipating two orders of magnitude of less energy (2 fJ per random bit), compared to digital CMOS p-bits.
-Scaled and integrated versions of our CMOS + stochastic nanomagnet approach can significantly advance probabilistic computing and its applications in various domains by providing massively parallel and truly random numbers with extremely high throughput and energy-efficiency.
+One important class of problems involve sampling-based Monte Carlo algorithms used in probabilistic machine learning, optimization, and quantum simulation.
+Here, we combine stochastic magnetic tunnel junction (sMTJ)-based probabilistic bits (p-bits) with Field Programmable Gate Arrays (FPGA) to create an energy-efficient CMOS + X (X = sMTJ) prototype.
+This setup shows how asynchronously driven CMOS circuits controlled by sMTJs can perform probabilistic inference and learning by leveraging the algorithmic update-order-invariance of Gibbs sampling.
+We show how the stochasticity of sMTJs can augment low-quality random number generators (RNG).
+Detailed transistor-level comparisons reveal that sMTJ-based p-bits can replace up to 10,000 CMOS transistors while dissipating two orders of magnitude less energy.
+Integrated versions of our approach can advance probabilistic computing involving deep Boltzmann machines and other energy-based learning algorithms with extremely high throughput and energy efficiency.

 With the slowing down of Moore's Law \cite{theis2017end}, there has been a growing interest in domain-specific hardware and architectures to address emerging computational challenges and energy-efficiency, particularly borne out of machine learning and AI applications.
 One promising approach is the co-integration of traditional complementary metal-oxide semiconductor (CMOS) technology with emerging nanotechnologies (X), resulting in CMOS + X architectures.
-The primary objective of this approach is to augment existing CMOS technology with novel functionalities, enabling the development of energy-efficient hardware systems that can be applied to a wide range of problems across various domains.
-By blending CMOS with alternative materials and devices, CMOS + X architectures can enhance traditional CMOS technologies in terms of energy-efficiency and performance.
+The primary objective of this approach is to augment existing CMOS technology with novel functionalities, by enabling the development of physics-inspired hardware systems that realize energy-efficiency, massive parallelism, and asynchronous dynamics, and apply them to a wide range of problems across various domains.

 Being named one of the top 10 algorithms of the $20^{\text{th}}$ century \cite{dongarra2000guest}, Monte Carlo methods have been one of the most effective approaches in computing to solve computationally hard problems in a wide range of applications, from probabilistic machine learning, optimization to quantum simulation.
 Probabilistic computing with p-bits \cite{camsari2017stochasticL} has emerged as a powerful platform for executing these Monte Carlo algorithms in massively parallel \cite{sutton2020autonomous,aadit2022massively} and energy-efficient architectures. p-bits have been shown to be applicable to a large domain of computational problems from combinatorial optimization to probabilistic machine learning and quantum simulation \cite{kaiser2021probabilistic,camsari2019p, chowdhury2023full}.